Ogata’s avoidance was maddening, but Genji preferred it to the venom.

 “If you go to Abashiri,” Ogata’s voice was stone.
 “You and I are finished,”

-“For once just do as I say!”
-Ogata hissed.
+“For once just do as I say!” he hissed

-“I can’t do this anymore, I just can’t,” he opened the door and stepped in the hall.
+“I can’t do this anymore, I just can’t,” Genji barked.

-Door shut he heard the washbowl break as it struck the door, followed by the sound of Ogata cursing his name.
+The door whipped open, he stepped into the hall and slammed it shut behind him.
+On his slow retreat he heard the washbowl break as it struck the door, followed by the sound of Ogata cursing his name.